Ceasar/Encyclopedia/src/adler_1966.rst

     "reading" loosely, we can say that discovery is the art of reading nature.)

     See also: instruction_

 ..
+142
+.. _expository:
+.. _expository book:
+.. _expository books:

+Expository book
+    A book which primarily instructs_.

+    See: `Reading for instruction`_

+..
 129
 .. _extrinsic: